OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Updating-the-Omega.md

 ![copy link address](../img/command-line-updating-omega-pic-download-link.png)

 >Note: There are two version of the firmware; one for the Omega2, and one for the Omega2+.
 You'll need to make sure you're copying the link to the correct firmware.

+// TODO: add a huge warning that Omega2 and Omega2+ firmwares are different and that you should only install the one that matches your device

 Next, enter the following into your terminal: